Retail Attraction for Fun and Profit

 The Personal Touch in Retail Attraction

 Consider instead whether you could cultivate a business that is only a small step up from what you have already, but a step in the right direction.
-By a series of small steps, you could gradually upgrade the commercial offerings for your townspeople as well as tourists and day trippers who might patronize the new businesses.
+You could gradually upgrade the commercial offerings for your townspeople as well as tourists and day trippers who might patronize the new businesses.

 Cultivate Entrepreneurs

-But already you know that the very best economic development is to grow your own entrepreneurs.
-In many communities a number of women harbor the dream of having their own little boutique, so if you live in a place where there are some women of leisure, try particularly to connect them to a women's businessperson association that can provide support and instruction for would-be women entrepreneurs.
+Already you know that the very best in many aspects of economic development is to grow your own entrepreneurs.
+In many communities a number of women harbor the dream of having their own little boutique, so if you live in a place where there are some women of leisure, try particularly to connect them to a women's businessperson association that can provide support and information for would-be women entrepreneurs.

-We say that not to be sexist, but because we all know that women do a lot of the shopping, and I bet they do a very high proportion of the daydreaming about shopping!
+We all know that many women do a lot of the shopping, and I bet they do a very high proportion of the daydreaming about shopping!

 Retail Attraction for an Entire Business District

-of the National Trust for Historic Preservation is an excellent resource for downtowns, and other business districts can benefit from understanding their approaches as well.
+Suppose that you have a whole business district that needs to be upgraded.
+This need for commercial district revitalization applies to many historic downtown neighborhoods.
+The Main Street program of the National Trust for Historic Preservation remains an excellent resource for downtowns, and other business districts can benefit from understanding their approaches as well.
 One of their four pillars is economic restructuring.

-One approach to reviving a business district that I've seen work is the "I will if you will" retail attraction program.
+One approach to reviving a business district that we've seen work is the "I will if you will" retail attraction program.

 If you want to make a substantial leap upward in your business base, and for example, replace tacky souvenir shops and tourist traps with quality place-relevant businesses, put together a plan that shows a phased approach to how you plan to accomplish the goal.